13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 Brooks Ghost Max key features

-The shoe features an impressive 39mm/33mm stack height with a 6mm heel-to-toe drop, creating substantial cushioning for every step.
-Its DNA LOFT v2 cushioning combines lightweight foam, rubber, and air for consistently soft landings.
+The shoe has a 39mm/33mm stack height and a 6mm heel-to-toe drop for significant cushioning.
+Its DNA LOFT v2 cushioning uses lightweight foam, rubber, and air for soft landings.

 The GlideRoll Rocker technology assists with smooth heel-to-toe transitions, making walking easier for seniors with limited mobility.
-The broad base provides stability without restrictive medial posts, reducing strain on ankle joints.
+The broad base provides stability without restrictive medial posts.

-For senior women concerned about foot health, the Ghost Max carries the American Podiatry Medical Association (APMA) Seal of Acceptance, recognizing it promotes good foot health-an important consideration for aging feet.
+The Brooks Ghost Max carries the American Podiatry Medical Association (APMA) Seal of Acceptance, confirming it promotes good foot health, a benefit for aging feet.

 Brooks Ghost Max pros and cons